Nutriadmin/hipaa-training/source/sections/your-summary-HIPAA-responsibilities/key-contracts-and-roles.md

 **The Privacy officer for NutriAdmin, is Diego Oliveira Sanchez**.
 You all have access to his email and phone number through our internal directory.
 Under this role, his responsibilities are to:

+- Facilitate the training and supervision of all workforce members
 - Assist with compliance and security training for workforce members, assuring organization remains in compliance with evolving compliance rules, and helping the Security Officer in his responsibilities.
 - Assist in the administration and oversight of business associate agreements.
 - Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.